GibbonEdu/docs/getting-started/configuration/internationalisation.md

 ## Setting up Locales in Windows

 Setting up languages and locales in Windows is a bit different than Linux systems.
-Our community member,  [Manuel A. Ruiz P.](https://ask.gibbonedu.org/profile/manuelruizp84), has shared the following video to help Windows users setup a language variable to use for Gibbon.
+Our community member, [Manuel A. Ruiz P.](https://ask.gibbonedu.org/profile/manuelruizp84), has shared the following steps to help Windows users setup a language variable to use for Gibbon.

 Steps: